wpwilson10/PatrickWilsonSite/client/README.md

 -   Contact Info
     -   Links to various social medias and communication options
     -   GITHUB_LINK, LINKEDIN_LINK, EMAIL_ADDRESS in .env files
+-   About Me and Home page text
+    -   Text shown in those components live in the aboutme.tsx and home.tsx files respectively
 -   reCAPTCHA site key - Spam protection.
 [Sign up here](https://developers.google.com/recaptcha) - RECAPTCHA_SITE_KEY in .env files
     The below items may be updated if desired.
 -   APIs